 It would put a ban on certain single use plastic (foam) products that are not recyclable.
 Foam containers and cups are not recyclable, are associated with health concerns, and add to our waste problem.

-It would put a national ban on single use, plastic carry out bags and place a fee on other carry out bags.
+It would put a national ban on single use, plastic, carry out bags and place a fee on other carry out bags.
 The City has already implementeda local ordinance prohibiting single use plastic bags.

 The bill also includes a “straws upon request” which saves restaurants money, reduces litter, and reduces waste.
 During the pandemic I have noticed several restaurants switching to asking if customers need the utensils, straws, condiments, etc for to go orders.
 This is a great trend to see.